 From: s 9(2)(a)

 Sent: Tuesday, 20 June 2023 4:16 pm

 То: Emissions

-Subject: RE: Information Sessions: The impacts of imp standards on equity elementing the Euro 6/VI emissions
+Subject: RE: Information Sessions: The impacts of implementing the Euro $6/\mathrm{VI}$ emissions standards on equity

 Hi Matthew,

 Thank you for providing the Euro 6 information workshops.
 I have found them useful and enlightening.
 However, I believe that the cost assumptions presented in the most recent workshop regarding new vehicles are not accurate, in fact we believe they are quite seriously understated and the cost-up would be much higher.